maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 In both enqueue and dequeue cases the `rb_leftmost` cache is [`updated`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/rbtree.h#L165) and replaced it with [`rb_next()`](https://elixir.bootlin.com/linux/v5.17.9/source/lib/rbtree.c#L492) result.

+Now that we have a runqueue populated, how the scheduler picks one task from there?

 ## Scheduler entrypoint

-Now that we have a runqueue populated, how the scheduler picks one task from there?

-[`__schedule()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L6189) is the main function which calls [`__pick_next_task()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L5604) which picks the [highest priority scheduler class](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L5818) which return the [highest priority entity](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/rbtree.h#L284) of the run queue, through the hierarchy until a real task is found and returned.
+[`schedule()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L6377) is the main function which (through `__schedule`) calls [`__pick_next_task()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L5604) which picks the [highest priority scheduler class](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L5818) which returns the [highest priority entity](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/rbtree.h#L284) of the run queue, through the hierarchy until a real task is found and returned.

+It loops [while](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L6386) the currently running task should be rescheduled, which is, is no longer fair to be run.

-Only as a side note, actually the path is a bit [different](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L5694) when the [core scheduling](https://www.kernel.org/doc/html/latest/admin-guide/hw-vuln/core-scheduling.html) feature is enabled.
+> As a side note, actually the path is a bit [different](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L5692) when the [core scheduling](https://www.kernel.org/doc/html/latest/admin-guide/hw-vuln/core-scheduling.html) feature is enabled.

-Then, `schedule()` calls [`context_switch()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L4945) that switches to the returned task.
+Then, [`__schedule()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L6189)  calls [`context_switch()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L4945) that switches to the returned task.

-And this comes to one of the next topics: context switch.
-But before talking about it let’s continue talking about the life of a task.
+And this comes to one of the next topics: **context switch**.
+But before talking about that let’s continue talking about the life of a task.

-Let’s imagine that we are in process context and that our task is now running.
+Let’s imagine that we are in process context ([TL;DR](https://stackoverflow.com/questions/57987140/difference-between-interrupt-context-and-process-context)) and that our task is now running.
 Not all tasks complete from the time have being scheduled.
-For example tasks waiting for events (like for keyboard input or for file I/O) can be put to sleep, and also are in interruptible/uninterruptible state so that aren’t picked from the runqueue.
+For example tasks waiting for events (like for keyboard input or for file I/O) can be put to sleep, and also are in [interruptible](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched.h#L84) / [uninterruptible](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched.h#L85) state so that aren’t picked from the runqueue.

 ## Sleep and wake up